-- 1. The Joint Inns' Education and Qualification Rules set out the requirements for the Inns in respect of educational and qualification matters and take full account of the following, the contents of which are not repeated here: - the Memorandum of Understanding between the Inns of Court and the Bar Standards Board (BSB) (the MoU); - the BSB Handbook Part 4 Qualification Rules; - the Bar Qualification Manual and - the Authorisation Framework. - 2.
-Student members of an Inn are subject to these supplementary rules and the standing orders of their Inn. - 3.
-The sharing of membership data between the Inns occurs in compliance with the data protection policies of the Inns and the inter-Inn Data Sharing Protocol. - 4.
-The sharing of membership data between the Inns and the BSB occurs in compliance with the Data Sharing Protocol and the BSB's Privacy Notice.
+1. The Joint Inns' Education and Qualification Rules set out the requirements for the Inns in respect of educational and qualification matters and take full account of the following, the contents of which are not repeated here:

+- the Memorandum of Understanding between the Inns of Court and the Bar Standards Board (BSB) (the MoU) and its annexes; - the BSB Handbook Part 4 Qualification Rules; - the Bar Qualification Manual and - the Authorisation Framework.

+2. Student members of an Inn are subject to these supplementary rules and the standing orders of their Inn.

+3. Membership data are shared between the Inns in compliance with the data protection policies of the Inns and the inter-Inn Data Sharing Protocol.

+4. Membership data are shared between the Inns and the BSB in compliance with schedule 3 of the MoU ie. the Data Sharing Protocol, and the BSB's Privacy Notice.